Lattice

 All lattice products are made using a 35mm-wide, 7-7.5mm approx. lathe and fastened with galvanized staples.

-We make a wide array of sizes and styles.
+We make a wide array of treated pine lattice items.

 What Will Grow Up a Lattice?